 The gold price is holding above the $4,645 support zone as European session liquidity returns, with bulls locking in on the $4,725 resistance level.
 This morning's Spanish Letras auction saw yields edge higher to 2.635%, reflecting cautious eurozone sentiment but failing to derail gold's intraday recovery.
 With the 4-hour chart showing price above both the MA20 and MA50, short-term momentum favors the upside.
-Traders are now watching whether gold can sustain above the psychologically important $4,650 level and challenge the $4,725 barrier later in the session.

-Gold Market Overview
+Gold Price Market Overview

 Macro Context

 The US Dollar Index (DXY) remains under mild pressure near 101.80, providing a tailwind for gold as an alternative asset.
 US Treasury yields are pulling back from recent highs, with the 10-year note trading at 4.21%, down 3 basis points overnight.
 This softening in nominal yields supports the non-yielding metal.

 Meanwhile, the Federal Reserve remains in a wait-and-see mode, with market-implied probabilities for a June rate cut barely shifting above 30%.
 Geopolitical uncertainty continues to simmer beneath the surface, but no fresh catalyst has emerged this week to drive safe-haven flows.
 The broader macro environment remains data-dependent, with traders eyeing any surprise from US economic releases later this week.

 Session Outlook

 The European session typically brings higher liquidity and sharper moves as London desks open.
-Today, the focus is on whether gold can reclaim the $4,670 handle and test the $4,703 overhead resistance.
+Today, the focus is on whether the gold price can reclaim the $4,670 handle and test the $4,703 overhead resistance.
 A break above $4,703 could accelerate buying toward the $4,725 pivot.
 On the downside, a loss of $4,620 would shift the bias back to neutral.

 Technical Analysis